Jeffrey-WEX/ps-tag-onboarding-go/README.md

 # Technical proposal

 ## Gin Web Framework
-Gin Web Framework is known for its high performance and HTTP requests processing speed.The framework is sufficient for building a simple application with simple endpoints for CRUD operations.
+Gin Web Framework is known for its high performance and HTTP requests processing speed.
+The framework is sufficient for building a simple application with simple endpoints for CRUD operations.
+Gin supports middleware stack so it is possible to have multiple middleware functions together and apply them to specific routes or group of routes.
+The benefits of middleware allows request to be processed in a specific order and can be used to perform operations such as logging, and authentication.
+For example, if there is an authentication middleware, then the user will be authenticated before the request is sent through to the handler and rest of the application.

 ## Testify Framework
 Testify framework allows for easy testing of the application.
 It provides a set of helper functions that can be used to test the application.
+Specifically the assert package provides many functions that makes validating the conditions or testing the behaviour of the code much easier.
+The framework also provides a mock package that can be used to mock the database and other dependencies.
+This is useful for testing the application without having to rely on the actual database.
+Testify also has a huge community of contributors and users, so there are many documentations and resources online to help with any issues that may arise.

 ## MongoDB
 MongoDB, known for its flexibility and scalability.
 It is a good choice for this application as it allows for easy storage and retrieval of data.